mvysny/renogy-client/README.md

 $ ./renogy-client.exe /dev/ttyUSB0 --status
 ```

-That will cause the app will only print status and quit.
+The `--status` flag will cause the app to connect to the device, print its status and quit.
 To continuously poll the device for data, run

 ```bash
 $ ./renogy-client.exe --csv log.csv /dev/ttyUSB0